ZhijieQ/Juantaro/README.md

  - Replit: this bot is hosted on the web https://replit.com/ that has **Secrets Enviroment Variables**.
 If you want to uses this bot, you should create a **.env** file with **TOKEN=***** inside.
 Maybe you should change the line **const TOKEN = process.env["TOKEN"]** to ** = process.env.TOKEN** in the **index.js** file.

- - Uptimerobot: to keep this bot working all the day without pay the upgrade Replit verssion, we use Uptimerobot to ping the server each 5 min, so the bot will continue to work unless it finds a bug.
+ - Uptimerobot: to keep this bot working all the day without pay a upgrade Replit version, we use Uptimerobot to ping the server each 5 min, so the bot will continue to work unless it finds a bug(Uptimerobot could send you a email when the server is down).